particle-iot/docs/src/content/tutorials/device-cloud/introduction.md

 - Comma-separated values
 - JSON

-You're still limited to the 622 character maximum of a publish, but you can still store many values in a single publish.
+You're still limited to a maxmum publish size, but you can still store many values in a single publish.
+The limit is 622 to 1024 bytes of UTF-8 characters depending on Device OS version and sometimes the device; see [API Field Limits](/reference/device-os/firmware/#overview-of-api-field-limits)

 #### Aggregate data by time